keerthikwarrier/Python-Basics/README.md

 # Python-Basics
-This repository has all the hands-on practice i have done to cover basics in python
+This repository has all the hands-on i have done to cover basics in python

 Each Python File has the practical knowledge for their respective topics